Toledo, Cebu: Pueblo Toledo

 Two significant events happened in mid-1869 which led to the change of name of New Hinulawan:

 Carlos María de la Torre (1869-1872) became the new Spanish Governor-general of the Philippines.

 Father Mariano Brazal (1869-1876), who championed the Filipinization of parishes, assumed the duties as parish priest of New Hinulawan, replacing Father Servando Seoane who was transferred to another parish.

 Fr.
 Brazal and the new Governor-general were proponents of political liberalism which was on the rise in Spain during that period following the fall of Queen Isabel II.

 Meanwhile, the alcalde mayor of Cebu (equivalent to the modern-day Cebu Provincial Governor), Esteban Perez, was the boyhood friend of governor-general De la Torre in their hometown Toledo, Spain.
 Perez was married to a Philippine woman and used to spend his vacation with his family in Talavera, a part of New Hinulawan, where he owned a beach resort.
 He and Fr.
 Brazal were also good friends.

 A welcome banquet was given in the governor-general's palace in Manila in the evening of July 12, 1869 which was attended by students, priests, and Filipino leaders to express their gratitude to De la Torre's liberal policies.

-During that happy occasion Carlos Maria de la Torre and Esteban Perez had the opportunity to reminisce their boyhood days in Spain in the presence of Fr.
+During the occasion, Carlos María de la Torre and Esteban Perez reminisced about their boyhood days in Spain in the presence of Fr.
 Mariano Brazal.
-In the course of their recollection of the happy past, Perez told the governor-general about New Hinulawan and his special affection for the place because his Filipina wife was a native of Talavera, a barangay of New Hinulawan.
-He told De la Torre about how similar the environment of New Hinulawan was to their homeland Toledo, Spain and how the winding river of Hinulawan was comparable to Rio Tagus Tajo in Spain.
+In the course of their recollections, Perez spoke to the governor-general about New Hinulawan, expressing his fondness for the place, particularly because his Filipina wife was a native of Talavera, a barangay of New Hinulawan.
+He also remarked on the similarities between the environment of New Hinulawan and their homeland of Toledo, Spain, noting that the winding Hinulawan River was comparable to the Tagus River (*Río Tajo*) in Spain.

 That evening Perez and Fr.
 Brazal recommended to the governor-general that the name of New Hinulawan be changed to Toledo.

 Governor-general De la Torre delightfully approved the recommendation at once.
 He even announced to all people present in the banquet the promulgation of a decree changing the name of pueblo New Hinulawan in the province of Cebu into pueblo Toledo, the name of his beloved birthplace in Spain.